 Over the last several years data generated by aircraft has increased exponentially thru introduction of new onboard equipment that allows for the so-called connected aircraft.
 In the wake of this data growth OEM’s and airlines alike the interest in data analytics and predictive maintenance has risen alike.
 According to the MRO survey 2017 by Oliver Wyman (When Growth Outpaces Capacity) 77% of respondents want to implement predictive analytics in the coming three years.
 The MRO survey 2017 by Aircraft IT confirms this trend as most respondents answered that next to paperless maintenance predictive analytics will play a major role in the development the upcoming years.
 According to the latest MRO Survey by Oliver Wyman (2018 – Tackling Industry Disruption) predictive maintenance is even seen among airlines as a means to combat rising material costs and improve labour productivity and shortage in the future.

-The main question you have to ask yourself: 'Where are you currently standing: is your airline ready for predictive maintenance?'
+The main question you have to ask yourself: 'Where are we currently standing: is our airline ready for predictive maintenance?'

 Take the free questionnaire to discover at which stage your airline stands and receive feedback what you can do next.
-You will receive the feedback form within 2 working days after you submitted the questionnaire.
+You will receive a detailed feedback report within 2 working days after you submitted the questionnaire.

 The aim of predictive maintenance